What is the Ewing family of tumors?

 Several other types of cancers can start in the bones.

 Osteosarcomas are the most common bone cancer in children and teens.
-They are described in our document Osteosarcoma.
+They are described in Osteosarcoma.

 Most other types of bone cancers are usually found in adults and are rare in children.
 These include: